My youngest Remi, turned 18 today!

 But there is a shift.

-Not a dramatic one.
-More like a quiet realisation that you don’t get the final say anymore.
 They step into their own lives now and you have no choice but to loosen your grip a bit.
-You move from being the one steering the ship to standing on the shore hoping what you taught them about the sea sticks.
+You move from being the one steering the way to standing on the side lines hoping what you taught them about life, sticks.

-Will they mess up?
+And will they mess up?
 Of course they will.

+We raise real people.
 And real people make mistakes, take wrong turns, learn things the hard way sometimes.
 That’s part of becoming who you’re meant to be.

 So now here I am.
 Two adult children.